liliatabea/myPortfolio/content/blog/CostOfLiving/index.md

 </div>

-The split between north and south, east and west becomes obvious on a map, as well as the change over time.
+The split between north and south, east and west becomes obvious on a map.

 <div class="kg-card kg-image-card kg-width-wide kg-nopointer">